 VeloGuardian NetGuard is a managed WireGuard gateway appliance purpose-built for the scenario described above.
 It is not a general-purpose firewall, not a cloud relay service, and not a Linux distro with WireGuard pre-installed.
 It is a single-purpose appliance that turns WireGuard into a business-ready remote access solution.

-NetGuard bridges the gap between free-but-complex manual WireGuard and expensive-and-overkill enterprise VPN appliances.
-It gives small businesses the protocol they want with the management experience they need.
+Key point: NetGuard bridges the gap between free-but-complex manual WireGuard and expensive enterprise VPN appliances.
+Small businesses get the protocol they want with the management experience they need.

 Here is what a typical small business deployment looks like in practice: